shashank-on-codehunt/AssetOrganizer/ReadMe.md

 This project shows how using Spring and Java one can adopt Internationalization Here the demonstation has been using Thymeleaf Template.

+This is part of  Article : https://scubeangle.in/blog/devlog/2020-11-14-Internationalization-Localization-in-JAVA-and-Spring/ which contains details about theory and concepts used here.
 ## Technology used
 1. Thymeleaf
 2. Spring Boot with Gradle